RajaBorusu/Shopping-cart/README.md

 Docker

-8️⃣ Give Jenkins Access to Docker

-By default, Jenkins cannot access the Docker daemon.
-Add Jenkins user to the Docker group:

-sudo usermod -aG docker jenkins sudo systemctl restart jenkins
+8️⃣ Give Jenkins Access to Docker sudo usermod -aG docker jenkins sudo systemctl restart jenkins groups jenkins

-Verify:

-groups jenkins

-→ should list docker.
+✅ Jenkins should now be in the docker group.

 9️⃣ Common Fix

-If container already exists:
+If a container with the same name already exists:

 docker rm -f shopping-cart